Finite groups can be generated by a pi-subgroup and a pi'-subgroup: Introduction

 \begin{cor} Let $\pi$ be a set primes.
 Let $K/F$ be a finite Galois extension.
 Then there exist subfields $K_1$ and $K_2$ with $F=K_1 \cap K_2$ such that $[K:K_1]$ is a $\pi$-number and $[K:K_2]$ is a $\pi'$-number. \end{cor}

 There are two key steps in the proofs.
 The first is a stronger result for simple groups.
 The classification of finite simple groups is required for our proof of this.

 \begin{thm} Let $L$ be a finite simple group.
-There exists a prime $r$ (depending on $L$) with $r$ dividing $|L|$ such that given any prime $t$ dividing $|L|$, $L$ can be generated by a Sylow $r$-subgroup and a Sylow $t$-subgroup. \end{thm}
+There exists a prime $r$ (depending on $L$) such that given any prime $t$ dividing $|L|$, $L$ can be generated by a Sylow $r$-subgroup and a Sylow $t$-subgroup. \end{thm}

-The other step is a lifting theorem for homomorphisms onto a $\pi$-group.
+The other step is a lifting theorem for homomorphisms onto a $\pi$-group or solvable group.

 We conjecture that in fact we can take any prime $r$ dividing $|L|$ above or equivalently that if $r$ and $s$ are primes dividing the order of the finite simple group $L$, then $L$ can be generated by a Sylow $r$-subgroup and a Sylow $s$-subgroup.
 It is proved in \cite[Cor.
 18]{BGG} that for a fixed $r,s$ there are at most finitely many exceptions.